shiri-naeiim/shiri-naeiim.github.io/README.md

 | a move:                       |  not important                | Because I always watch movies online at home and I can play it whenever I want     |

 ---

+Exercise 16

+1. You should arrive five minutes before the hour set for the dinner.
+2. You should apologize before taking your seat.
+5. You should wait for others to be served before you start eating.
+6. If you re the hostess, you should wait until the guests are done eating before leaving the table.
+7. You should wait at least 30 minutes before you leave.

+Exercise 17

+ 1. a
+ 2. b
+ 3. a
+ 4. b
+ 5. c

+Exercise 18

+Exercise 19